HiLab-git/COPLE-Net/README.md

 # COPLE-Net: COVID-19 Pneumonia Lesion segmentation network
-This repository provides source code and pretrained model of COPLE-Net for COVID-19 pneumonia lesion segmentation network proposed by G. Wang et al.[1].
+This repository provides source code and pretrained model of COPLE-Net for COVID-19 pneumonia lesion segmentation proposed by G. Wang et al.[1].
 If you use this code or the pretrained model, please cite the following paper:

 * [1] G. Wang, X. Liu, C. Li, Z. Xu, J. Ruan, H. Zhu, T. Meng, K. Li, N. Huang, S. Zhang.
 [A Noise-robust Framework for Automatic Segmentation of COVID-19 Pneumonia Lesions from CT Images.][tmi2020]
 IEEE Transactions on Medical Imaging.
 2020.
 DOI: [10.1109/TMI.2020.3000314][tmi2020]